 The kind gentleman probably sensed my disappointment and suggested alternative ways up to Mount Srd.
-Either taking a 2-hours hike uphill or simply hiring a taxi to bring me there.
+Either taking a 2-hour hike uphill or simply hiring a taxi to bring me there.
 I decided to opt for the easy way this time because of my hurting knees after my hike in Kotor.

-We were traveling along a single lane road up to Mount Srd and I was busy checking out the surroundings.
+We were travelling along a single lane road up to Mount Srd and I was busy checking out the surroundings.
 My friendly driver Bernin then decided to stop somewhere to show me some of the best views of Dubrovnik.

-The walled city already looks stunning on ground level and the view from Mount Srd just upped its appeal by notches!!
+The walled city already looks stunning on the ground level and the view from Mount Srd just upped its appeal by notches!!
 It’s one of the most noteworthy moments of my trip!

 I was trying to steady myself near the cliff when Bernin took this – can’t thank him enough LOL.

 As a result of this commanding view made Mount Srd a prime target during the siege of Dubrovnik.
 Yugoslav People’s Army comprising of Serbian-Montenegrin troops were determined to overrun the fort while shelling the walled city.
 The aggressors tried to occupy Fort Imperial but the Croatian forces entrenched themselves inside and withstood the attack.

 “The bastards came from that direction,” Bernin said while pointing to the faraway mountains.